DiamondLightSource/pyburt/integration/README.md

 (InteractiveConsole)
 >>>
 ```
 2.)
-In a separate terminal, run the integration test.
+In a separate terminal, run the pytest integration tests.
 Observe the output and check that
 all tests pass:

 ```bash